andrewclegg/pig-data-mining-talk/README.md

         generate flatten(best_hit);
     }

+    -- Join the actual songs back on so we can display the results

     best_hits_j1 = join song_ids1 by song_id, best_hits by song1_id using 'replicated';

     best_hits_j2 = join song_ids2 by song_id, best_hits_j1 by song2_id using 'replicated';